robbenz/dia_plugs/woocommerce-abandoned-cart/readme.txt

 4. Lists Recovered Orders.

 == Changelog ==

+= 1.9 =
+* Fixed security issues pointed out by Wordpress.org review team.

+= 1.8 =
+* The strings for the products table, added using the shortcode {{products.cart}} in email templates have been added to the .pot, .po and .mo files of the plugin.
+Now the cart data will be translated to the respective language in the reminder emails as well as the test emails.

+= 1.7 =
+* Merge fields like {{products.cart}}, {{customer.firstname}}, etc. will be replaced with dummy data in the test emails that are sent from the template add / edit page.
+This ensures that you get a very close approximation of the actual email that will be delivered to your customers.
+* Product image size in the abandon cart notification emails is set to a fixed height & width now.
+* On WordPress Multisite, incorrect table prefix was used due to which the plugin was not functioning correctly on multisite installs.
+This is fixed now.

+= 1.6 =
+* We have included .po, .pot and .mo files in the plugin.
+The plugin strings can now be translated to any language using these files.

+= 1.5 =
+* A shortcode {{products.cart}} can now be added in the abandoned cart notification emails.
+It will add the product information in the email like Product image, Product name, Quantity, Price & Total.
+The shortcode needs to be added from the AC menu from the template editor.
+* The default value of the field "Cart abandoned cut-off time" in Settings tab was blank when the plugin is installed.
+This is now set to 60 minutes upon plugin activation.

+= 1.4 =
+* The abandoned cart emails were being sent multiple times for a single email template due to a bug.
+This is fixed.
+* The plugin will now work on WordPress Multisite too.

 = 1.3 =
 * The abandoned cart email notifications are now sent out automatically without the necessity of having to set up a cron job manually.